 Digeo, Inc. In March 2001, Charter Ventures and Vulcan Ventures Incorporated formed DBroadband Holdings, LLC for the sole purpose of purchasing equity interests in Digeo.
 In connection with the execution of the broadband carriage agreement, DBroadband Holdings, LLC purchased an equity interest in Digeo funded by contributions from Vulcan Ventures Incorporated.
-At that time, the equity interest was subject to a priority return of capital to Vulcan Ventures up to the amount contributed by Vulcan Ventures' behalf.
+At that time, the equity interest was subject to a priority return of capital to Vulcan Ventures up to the amount contributed by Vulcan Ventures on Charter Ventures' behalf.
 After Vulcan Ventures recovered its amount contributed (the "Priority Return"), Charter Ventures should have had a 100% profit interest in DBroadband Holdings, LLC.
 Charter Ventures was not required to make any capital contributions, including capital calls to DBroadband Holdings, LLC.
 DBroadband Holdings, LLC therefore was not included in the Company's consolidated financial statements.
 Pursuant to an amended version of this arrangement, in 2003, Vulcan Ventures contributed a total of \$29 million to Digeo, \$7 million of which was contributed on Charter Ventures' behalf, subject to Vulcan Ventures' aforementioned priority return.
 Since the formation of DBroadband Holdings, LLC, Vulcan Ventures has contributed approximately \$56 million on Charter Ventures' behalf.
 On October 3, 2006, Vulcan Ventures and Digeo recapitalized Digeo.
 In connection with such recapitalization, DBroadband Holdings, LLC consented to the conversion of its preferred stock holdings in Digeo to common stock, and Vulcan Ventures surrendered its Priority Return to Charter Ventures.
-Such amounts are immaterial.
-After the recapitalization, DBroadband Holdings, LLC works.
-Digeo, Inc.'s common stock.
-Digeo, Inc.'s therefore not included in the Company's consolidated financial statements.
+As a result, DBroadband Holdings, LLC owns 1.8% of Digeo, Inc's common stock.
+Digeo, Inc. is therefore not included in the Company's consolidated financial statements.